 Other than the personal moral/ethical stance, I am a firm believer that even a casual conversation between different groups of people generates curiosity and broaden the window through which we understand the world around us, key elements of scientific advancement.
 For this reason, I wanted to be an EDI rep to help ensure the values of EDI are implemented.

-The EASTBIO first-year student representatives are...
+The EASTBIO second-year student representatives are...

 Project title: Integrating social and ecological approaches for sustainable food production and biodiversity management: The case of Orkney farmers and Greylag Goose.